JamesLinus/Araxes/README.md

 BlacklightEVO Release 1 (EVOlution)
 ===================================

-BlacklightEVO is a free (as in beer) hobby operating system for Pentium-class and newer x86 PCs.
-The upcoming release, entitled EVOlution, is under active development.
-The operating system itself is primarily released under a proprietary permissive license (see "License").
+BlacklightEVO is a free (as in beer) hobby operating system for P6-class and newer x86 PCs.
+The upcoming release, codenamed EVOlution, is under active development.
+The operating system itself is primarily released under a proprietary permissive open source license (see "License").

 IRC
 ---

-A public IRC channel on Freenode called #blacklightevo is available for support, discussion, watching commits roll in, and idling.
+A public IRC channel on Freenode called #BlacklightEVO is available for support, discussion, watching commits roll in, and idling.
 Channel rules are "keep it worksafe and relatively on-topic".
 If you don't have an IRC client you can use Freenode's webchat (http://webchat.freenode.net) -- please use a sensible, identifiable nick, especially if you plan to visit the channel more than once.

 Building BlacklightEVO
 ----------------------